pyspan24/pyspan_py/README.md

 ---

-## 15. `customer_sales_data`
+## 15. `sample_data`

 **Description**
-Loads the Customer Sales Data, a simulated dataset containing various customer sales records.
+Loads the sample_data, a dataset containing various customer sales records.
 This dataset includes columns with missing values, inconsistent formats, and outliers, providing an opportunity for data cleaning and manipulation.

 **Parameters:**
 This function does not take any parameters.